lydia-schiff/hella-renderscript/README.md

 ## Cool algebra, Lydia!
 Thanks!
 - This repo is also being used as a base-app and test harness for a new project.
 It's focused on trying to define an abstract algebra of Colors, Photos, and ColorCubes (3D LUTs), and implement it on Android using Renderscript.
 It's WIP, but pretty fun.
-- Note: As part of this I'm going to start to convert App and Hella classes to kotlin.
+- Note: As part of this ~~I'm going to start to~~ I did convert App and Hella classes to kotlin.

 ## RS References!
 ### Essentials + source code (somtimes the best docs we have)